 Today is arrival day so there are no activities planned.
 You are free to relax, explore the city & adjust to the frantic pace and humid heat of Bangkok.
 Please arrive at our start point hotel before 6pm for an important group meeting where you will meet you Chief Experience Officer (CEO) and the other group members.
 Please look for a sign on the hotel's notice board for the time and location of your group meeting.
 At this meeting your CEO will ask to sight your travel insurance, check that you have a visas for Vietnam and complete some other paper work.
 Please note that you MUST arrive on tour with your Vietnam visa.
 Please refer to the visa information section of these trip notes for more information on obtaining your Vietnamese visa.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
 We spend this evening in Bangkok.
 Our hotel is located in China Town, next to the central train station and MRT (Subway), and is only a short USD2 taxi ride from Khao San road and the central shopping area of Siam Square, MBK, Siam Paragon, etc. All rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel has a small pool and wifi is available at extra cost.

 Enjoy a one-hour long tail boat tour of Bangkok's famous klongs, or canals.
 Our boat trip finishes at the Royal Temple of Wat Po.
 Our included guide will introduce you to Thai Buddhist culture and show you the famous reclining Buddha.
 When your guided tour ends there will still be time for some afternoon shopping, a visit to Grand Palace or a stroll through the backpacker area.
 We will meet back at the hotel within easy walking distance to the train station where we board our overnight train to Chiang Mai.
 Tonight's accommodation is an overnight sleeper train.
 Beds are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage will be accessible during the journey.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage.
 Food and drinks are served on the train but you can always bring your own food from the shops and restaurants in the train station.
+Please note: Due to disruptions of Thai trains in the north during the monsoon season, trips running July through October may be upgraded to a flight and extra hotel night in Bangkok.
 Approx travel time: Overnight train from Bangkok to Chiang Mai: 12-13 hours.